 Outdoor events in the UK require more planning than indoor ones.
 This checklist covers equipment, weather contingencies, power supply, welfare facilities and everything else you need for a successful outdoor event.

-Outdoor events in England and Wales require a wet-weather plan before anything else.
-July is not an exception.
-The checklist below covers everything from shelter and seating to power, welfare facilities, and the quantities that trip people up most often.
+Outdoor events in England and Wales demand a wet-weather plan before anything else.
+July remains no exception.
+Securing the right outdoor event planning hire equipment dictates the success of your site layout.
+The checklist below covers shelter, seating, power, welfare facilities, and the quantities that trip organisers up most often.

-For any outdoor event with more than 30 guests, a covered area for all attendees is not optional.
-At minimum, you need somewhere guests can move to if the weather turns during the event.
-For weddings and sit-down meals, assume full cover is required from the start.
+For any outdoor gathering with more than 30 guests, a covered area for all attendees remains mandatory.
+At minimum, you need somewhere guests can move to if the weather turns during the proceedings.
+For weddings and sit-down meals, assume you need full cover from the start.

 Marquee sizing guide:

-For smaller events, large gazebos or connected canopy systems work well.
+For smaller events, large gazebo hire options or connected canopy systems work well.
 For anything above 50 guests, a proper marquee gives you more control over layout, lighting, and weather protection.

-Browse our outdoor furniture hire and chair hire and table hire ranges for outdoor-suitable options.
+Browse our outdoor event hire, chair hire, and table hire ranges for outdoor-suitable options.

 | Item | Per guest rule | 100 guests | 200 guests | Notes |